 Safety features for outdoor running

-While this only applies to those of us who need headphones for outdoor running, it’s important to keep an eye out for products with integrated safety features.
-You may be thinking, “How are my earbuds going to keep me safe?”
+While this only applies to those of us who need headphones for outdoor running, it’s important to keep an eye out for products with integrated safety features like ambient aware mode or a reflective strip on the back of your wireless neckband earbuds.
 While safety isn’t guaranteed, there are plenty of preventative measures that manufacturers take for our safety.